GodGMN/streamdeck-pihole/README.md

 1. If you have the plugin installed from the Stream Deck store, uninstall it.
 2. Install Node.js and the Stream Deck CLI as described on [this page](https://docs.elgato.com/streamdeck/cli/intro).
 3. Clone this repository, then navigate to it in a terminal.
-4. Run `npm install` to install development dependencies.
+4. Run `npm install` to install dependencies and build the plugin.
 5. Run `streamdeck link us.johnholbrook.pihole.sdPlugin`.

 You have now linked (installed) the local version of the plugin for development.
 At this point, you can make changes to the plugin.